-Online and telephone counselling is available using either a computer, tablet or smartphone.
+Online counselling is available using either a computer, tablet or smartphone.
 Any of these devices with internet connection will enable you to communicate with the counsellor for support via videocall, text or email.
 Using a standard telephone can also be used for voice only counselling.

 A video call is the closest type of online counselling to emulate face to face counselling.
 This is because you and the counsellor will be able to see and hear each other at the same time.
 You’ll need a device that has a webcam and microphone attached for this to work.
 Sessions would be similar to face to face, where you and the counsellor would agree a time to connect and each session would last up to 50 minutes.
 The platform used to connect is called Zoom which is fully GDPR and HIPAA compliant software in terms of security.
 As best as security can be on the internet, the Zoom software provides a highly secure encrypted connection so that your session would be very difficult to access by anyone other than you and the counsellor.